Christine Anu: Theatre and stage performances

+The following list includes selected stage performances by Anu.

 Awards and nominations

+At the 2025 NAIDOC Awards Anu was presented with the Creative Talent Award.

 ARIA Awards

 The ARIA Music Awards are a set of annual ceremonies presented by Australian Recording Industry Association (ARIA), which recognise excellence, innovation, and achievement across all genres of the music of Australia.
 They commenced in 1987.

+ARIA Awards won by Anu include:

 Australian Women in Music Awards

 The Australian Women in Music Awards is an annual event that celebrates outstanding women in the Australian Music Industry who have made significant and lasting contributions in their chosen field.
 They commenced in 2018.